Benoit3/Diematic_to_MQTT/README.md

 - no possibility to use without issue temporary freezing mode
 - pump power stays at 100% when all pumps are off

-<h3>Miscellaneous</h3>
-I've not been successfull to be able to modify the heating program to use ( P1..P4) or to set a temporary antifreeze mode for a given number of day.

-The call of url index.php?log=1 allows to display log of ModBus data exchanged.

 For further info you can go to [Fibaro forum](https://www.domotique-fibaro.fr/topic/5677-de-dietrich-diematic-isystem/)

-as root, copy and adapt Diematic32MQTT.service to /etc/systemd/system/ directory sudo chmod 644 /etc/systemd/system/Diematic32MQTT.service
-chmod +x /home/pi/Diematic32MQTT/Diematic32MQTT.py
-sudo systemctl daemon-reload
-sudo systemctl enable Diematic32MQTT.service sudo systemctl start Diematic32MQTT.service